tessyotieno/myAkanNames/README.md

 Methods used to build web;
 HTML
 CSS
-javaScript
+JavaScript

 Web Functions
 The user is supposed to enter their birthday through a form Choose what gender they are.
-Click the submit button wait to see what their Akan name would be.
+Click the submit button and wait to see what their Akan name would be.